 The growth was driven primarily by expansion in the APAC region...

-QUESTION: What drove revenue growth in Q3 2024?
+What drove revenue growth in Q3 2024?

-This prompt structure serves two purposes: it anchors the model's response to retrievable evidence, and it enables post-generation grounding verification — you can programmatically check whether cited [Source N] passages actually support the claims made.
+This prompt structure serves two purposes: it anchors the model's response to retrievable evidence, and it enables post-generation grounding verification.
+You can programmatically check whether cited [Source N] passages actually support the claims made.

 Ordering Chunks for Maximum Attention